massimilianokraus/MongoDB.DeepUpdater.CSharp/README.md

 In this case you can use all the array-operators, like `AddToSet`, or `PushEach`, etc.

 If you use `Select` with an array, and not `SelectArray`, you cannot use the array-operators, just the single-property ones.
-Thus, you can re-set the entire array, but you can add/remove elements.
+Thus, you can re-set the entire array, but you can't add/remove elements.

 You can select a nested property or array: